guillermoC9/bits-and-nibbles/avalanche/README.md

 - To create an utility to generate a pasword from a given word, that the user copy/paste to the correct app.
 - Emebbeding the algorithm into your system so the user can just type his word or sentence, but the system will use the generated password as the actual password

-In order to make these two protection options useful, the lenght of the generated password has to be chosen by the user and not the system, as it will be giving away the lenght for the generated password, making the life of attackers easier.
+In order to make these two protection options useful, the length of the generated password has to be chosen by the user and not the system, as it will be giving away the lenght for the generated password, making the life of attackers easier.

-Do not forget to advise your users that if they copy/paste a password, they shoudl inmediately copy few things in a row to the clipboard so these stuff will overwrite the password and will not be compromised as any program can grab the clipboard, and therefore is the first place the attackers look when stealing passwords.
+Do not forget to advise your users that if they copy/paste a password, they should inmediately copy few things in a row to the clipboard so these stuff will overwrite the password and will not be compromised as any program can grab the clipboard, and therefore is the first place the attackers look when stealing passwords.

 You can also provide your system with means to copy the password to the clipboard, and also to *safely* clear the clipboard after pasting it to the other app.